modrzejewski/beyond-rpa/README.md

-## Description

-**Beyond-RPA** is a program for performing electronic single-point energy calculations using the coupled-cluster formulation of the random-phase approximation (RPA) with a series of corrections derived from the expectation value of the Hamiltonian.
+**Beyond-rpa** is a program for performing electronic single-point energy calculations using the coupled-cluster formulation of the random-phase approximation (RPA) with a series of corrections derived from the expectation value of the Hamiltonian.
 While this software can be applied to any system, the algorithms and numerical thresholds have been adjusted for a